 - Resisting the temptation to use drugs or alcohol when they are on their own

-The treatment and support received in partial hospitalization will keep these challenges in mind.
+The treatment and support that occur during partial hospitalization offers a safe place to discuss setbacks, make plans for the future, and heal from past traumas.
 Therapists and support groups will give practical advice and guidance on the new life ahead of those in care.

 Does Partial Hospitalization Work?

 Partial hospitalization is a popular program.
-The National Association of Psychiatric Health Systems Reported that 35 percent of their members offered partial hospitalization services, calling the practice a “critical” component of the restoration of mental health.
+The National Association of Psychiatric Health Systems has called partial hospitalization practice a “critical” component of the restoration of mental health.3

-Black Bear Lodge is committed to giving you all the tools and resources you need to start your new, clean and healthy life.
-Call us today to see how we can work with you on beginning this journey together.
+Black Bear Lodge is committed to giving you all the tools and resources you need to start your new, clean, and healthy life.
+Call us today to see how we can help you or someone you love begin the journey to wellness.

 1 Randle, K. What is Partial Hospitalization?
 Psych Central.
 Web.
 Retrieved 15 Dec 2017.